uberto/kondor-json/kondor-mongo/README.md

 # kondor-mongo

 This library provides a simple and robust way to interact with MongoDB in Kotlin, by using the functional programming construct Kleisli for composing MongoDB operations.
-It is built on top of the official MongoDB Java Driver.
+It is built on top of the official MongoDB Java Driver and the Kondor Json library.

 ## Key Features